Top 10 affordable car insurance companies for teen drivers

 What coverage do teen drivers need?

 Teen drivers should have at least the minimum liability coverage required by their state.
-However, because teens are at higher risk for accidents, it`s generally recommended to purchase higher liability limits to protect your assets in case of a serious accident.
-If your teen drives a newer or more valuable car, comprehensive and collision coverage is also important.
-Additional coverages to consider include: Uninsured/underinsured motorist coverage Medical payments or personal injury protection Roadside assistance Rental car reimbursement
+However, since teens are more likely to be involved in accidents, it is generally advised that you purchase higher liability coverage to protect your assets in the event of serious damage.
+If your teen is newer and has an expensive car, comprehensive and collision coverage is necessary.
+Other coverage includes: Uninsured or underinsured car coverage Medical cost or personal injury coverage Roadside assistance Rental vehicle compensation

 What are the best cars for teen drivers from an insurance perspective?